Earth Explorers – an overview

 The user-driven approach is fundamental for both type of mission.
 The process of mission selection has given the Earth science community an efficient tool for advancing the understanding of the Earth system.
 The science questions addressed also form the basis for development of new applications of Earth observation.

-To date, there have been four core missions and three opportunity missions selected for implementation.
+To date, there have been four core missions and four opportunity missions selected for implementation.

 The Gravity field and steady-state Ocean Circulation Explorer (GOCE) was launched on 17 March 2009 and ended on 11 November 2013.
 GOCE provided high spatial resolution gravity-gradient data to improve global and regional models of Earth's gravity field and geoid.